Medications for Opioid Addiction Treatment

 Faced with an epidemic of severe drug addiction, we believe that recovering people need all the support they can get.
 Because overdose deaths are so common after a period of abstinence, we encourage the use of blockers (where appropriate) such as Vivitrol and Naltrexone, under a doctor's care.
 This is not a requirement.

 Too many of our loved ones are dying.
-However, there is great news!
-Medications are currently available to support recovery efforts and new medication treatments are under development all the time.
+Fortunately medications are now available to support recovery efforts.
 Treatment with Suboxone or Methadone greatly reduces the risk of overdose and death among opiate addicts!
+Utilization of any medication treatment is not required at Harmony House.

-The person attempting recovery is often made to feel like a failure because they do not have the ability to withstand the effects of chronic withdrawal.
+The person attempting recovery is often made to feel like a failure if they are not able to withstand the effects of chronic withdrawal.
 They are told to “tough it out.”
 People are dying while they tough it out.
+Or they return to detox and rehab over and over.
 Each person has different needs.
 By all means, if you can stay clean without medication you should!
 If you can't, get help from a doctor or clinic.

-Even the premier treatment program in the world, the Hazelden/Betty Ford Foundation, now provides medication treatment.
+Even a premier treatment program in the world, the Hazelden/Betty Ford Foundation, now provides medication treatment.